day8/re-frame/docs/CodeWalkthrough.md

-Subscription handlers, or `query` functions, take application state as an argument and run a query over it, returning something called a "materialized view" of that application state.
+Subscription handlers, or `query` functions, take application state as an argument and run a query over it, returning something called a "materialised view" of that application state.

-When the application state changes, subscription functions are re-run by re-frame, to compute new values (new materialized views).
+When the application state changes, subscription functions are re-run by re-frame, to compute new values (new materialised views).

 Ultimately, the data returned by `query` functions is used in the `view` functions (Domino 5).